kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

   `volume_populator_operation_seconds` and number of operations and results including errors called `volume_populator_operation_count`.

+* **How can someone using this feature know that it is working for their instance?**
+  Look at the data source field of the PVCs.
+Non-empty data sources with a Kind other than snapshot and PVC indicate this feature is in use.
+Also the existence of any VolumePopulator.populator.storage.k8s.io CRs would indicate that a populator is installed and could be used.

+  Checking whether `AnyVolumeDataSource` FeatureGate has been set for the given component.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
   - [X] Metrics